 In Yoga-sūtra 1.16 we read: ‘Higher dispassion is a total absence of craving for anything material...’, suggesting the cultivation of extreme indifference towards the external world.
 The VBT, on the other hand, asserts a different perspective, exemplified in the following verses:

-Wherever the mind goes, whether towards the exterior or towards the interior, everywhere there is the state of Śiva, because the Divine is all-pervasive.
-(116) Wherever and whenever awareness of the omnipresent Lord is revealed through the sensory organs, the sense-object [should be contemplated as] having exactly the same nature [as that awareness]… (117)
+Wherever the mind goes, externally or even internally, it [discovers] nothing but the state of Śiva.
+Since [that state] is all-pervasive, where else could the mind go?
+(116) ~ Wherever and whenever awareness of the omnipresent Lord is revealed through the sensory organs, the sense-object [should be contemplated as] having exactly the same nature [as that awareness]… (117)

 In fact, this text goes so far as to recommend absorption in the inner states arising as a direct result of enjoying sense-pleasures, including sex, food, drink, and music.
 (Contrary to popular belief, this is quite a rarity in Tantrik sources, at least Śaiva ones.)
 The latter is exemplified in verse 73: